1jour1vin

 Vinous

-“Beautiful maturity with fresh, well-balanced fruit.
+“Beautiful maturity with balanced, fresh fruit.
 The vintage’s profile is perfectly defined.
-Juicy and rich in texture, the wine is full-bodied with a medium-bodied structure.
+Lush and full-bodied, the wine is robust with a medium-bodied texture.
 The oak is well integrated.”
 (Le Guide des Meilleurs Vins de France 2017 - RVF)

 Rated site